-Another alternative way to travel on this route (which has a slightly cheaper train fares) is to take a Shuttle train from Padang Besar to Hat Yai, or cross the main land border and take a minivan or bus into Hat Yai.
+Another alternative way to travel on this route (which has a slightly cheaper train fare) is to take a Shuttle train from Padang Besar to Hat Yai, or cross the main land /road border and take a minivan or bus into Hat Yai.

 You can break your journey in Hat Yai and a spend the night, or if everything runs on time you may be able to catch one of the more frequent overnight trains from Hat Yai to Bangkok.